 Studentenoverleg tijdens de Universiteitsraad

-From March 13, 2023 (00.01 hours) till March 15, 2023 (23.59 hours) you can run for election and stand as a candidate by digitally completing the application form.
-You will receive an invitation e-mail with a link to the voting application.
+From March 11, 2024 (9:00 AM) till March 13, 2024 (5:00 PM) you can run for election and stand as a candidate by digitally completing the application form.
+You will receive an invitation via email with a link to the voting application where you can directly fill out the candidate application form.

 Who can run in the elections?

-If your name appears on the electoral role, you can also register as a candidate for the representation of the board for which you are eligible to vote.
-You can access the electoral role by contacting the Electoral Office.
+If your name appears on the electoral role, you can also register as a candidate for the representation of the council for which you are eligible to vote.

 Register individually or as part of a party